 - The driver has not dismissed another citation with defensive driving in the last 12 months

 - The driver is not a holder of a Commercial Drivers License (CDL)

 The state has cleared that up.
-Ticket dismissal is not allowed for speeding tickets written for traveling more than 25 miles over the posted speed limit or in excess of 95 miles per hour.
+Ticket dismissal is not allowed for speeding tickets written for traveling more than 25 miles over the posted speed limit or over 95 miles per hour.

 There are other citations that some drivers might consider minor that aren’t viewed that way by the state.
 For example, if a driver speeds through a construction zone with workers present or passes a school bus, they will have to settle for paying the fine.

 That being said, judges do have some level of discretion here.
-Drivers who have received citations that might be considered in a gray area between “minor” and “major” could still be granted permission to complete a driver safety class to dismiss their tickets.
-All you can do is to ask; a judgement in your favor could be worth hundreds of dollars.
+For example, drivers who have received citations that might be considered in a gray area between “minor” and “major” could still be granted permission to complete a driver safety class to dismiss their tickets.
+All you can do is ask; a judgment in your favor could be worth hundreds of dollars.